sutta » mn » Majjhima Nikāya 22

 Evaṁ kho, bhikkhave, bhikkhu niraggaḷo hoti.

-That’s how a mendicant is unbarred.
+That’s how a mendicant is unimpeded.

 Kathañca, bhikkhave, bhikkhu ariyo pannaddhajo pannabhāro visaṁyutto hoti?